ganten7/ivory/README.md

 ## Author

-Based on original Ivory chord detector by Ganten Enhanced for v2.0 - December 2025
+Based on original Ivory chord detector by Ganten Enhanced and released as v1.0.1 - December 2025

 ---